...Is a Real Boy: Release

 During the initial release of the album, ...Is a Real Boy managed to sell 20,000 copies independently, which attracted major label attention.
 Sony Music Entertainment-imprint J Records signed the band and was planning to reissue ...Is a Real Boy in October 2005.
 "Wow, I Can Get Sexual Too" was posted on the band's Myspace profile on November 25, 2005.
 The reissue was delayed to January 2006, and eventually saw release in February 2006.
 The bonus disc included with the reissue, ...Was a Real Boy, features seven tracks that were originally from an eight-track EP known unofficially as the Say Anything vs. AIDS demos.
 As noted in the reissue's liner notes, the EP, which was recorded in Kevin Seaton's garage, was scrapped by Bemis as he did not feel the band was popular enough to sufficiently support such a cause.

 On February 15, 2006, the music video for "Alive with the Glory of Love" was posted online.
 Between March and May 2006, Say Anything went on a cross-country tour of the US alongside Pistolita and the Bled.
 The trek included an appearance at The Bamboozle festival.
 "Alive with the Glory of Love" was released to radio on June 20, 2006.
 Following this, Say Anything supported Dashboard Confessional on their headlining US tour in July and August 2006.
-In October and November 2006, the band went on tour with MewithoutYou and Piebald.
+In October and November 2006, the band went on tour with Brand New, MewithoutYou and Piebald.
 "Wow, I Can Get Sexual Too" was released to radio on January 30, 2007.
 A second reissue came in the form of vinyl edition released on October 23, 2007, which included an extra track, "Walk Through Hell", originally from the Menorah/Majora EP.
 Doghouse Records released the third re-issue of the album on October 7, 2008..